Who has to take the Writing Placement Test?

 What are the possible placements?

 You will be placed in WR 097, WR 098, or WR 100.
 If you place into WR 097, you are required to take and pass WR 097 and WR 098 before taking WR 100.
 If you place into WR 098, you are required to take and pass WR 098 before taking WR 100.
 If you place into WR 100, you should register for WR 100 first and would not need to take any other WR classes before it.

 How will I find out my placement?

 What should I do if I have concerns about my placement?

-If you are concerned that the placement you received may not be correct or if there was an unusual extenuating circumstance that you feel caused your test to inaccurately represent your writing skills, please contact firstname.lastname@example.org to arrange a meeting with Maria Zlateva, the Associate Director who handles ESL matters.
-Professor Zlateva is the only person who can approve placement changes.
-Because jet lag or general tiredness affects the majority of test takers at the August international student orientation are tired from travel or jet lagged, that is not considered an extenuating circumstance or a reason to change a placement on its own.
+If you are concerned that the placement you received may not be correct or if there was an unusual extenuating circumstance that you feel caused your test to inaccurately represent your writing skills, please contact email@example.com to arrange a meeting with Maria Zlateva, Associate Director (ESL), or Christina Michaud, ESL Coordinator.
+Only they have the authority to change placements.
+Because the majority of test takers at the August international student orientation are tired from travel or jet lagged, that is not considered an extenuating circumstance or a reason to change a placement on its own.

 I attended the class level where I was placed, but it seems much too easy or much too hard for me.
 What should I do?

-Please contact email@example.com to arrange a meeting with Maria Zlateva, the Associate Director who handles ESL matters.
-Professor Zlateva will speak with you and your WR instructor and review your placement test to determine if it would be best for you to change to a different level class.
-Professor Zlateva is the only person who can approve placement changes.
+Please contact firstname.lastname@example.org as soon as possible to arrange a meeting with Maria Zlateva, the Associate Director who handles ESL matters.
+Professor Zlateva will speak with you and your WR instructor and review your placement test to determine if a different level class would be a better fit for you.
 Because the deadline to change or add WR classes is one week from the first day of classes (a week earlier than the deadline for other classes), please contact the program as soon as possible the first week of classes if you have any concerns about your placement.
 If you do get approved to switch levels, it is best to do it as soon as possible so you don’t fall behind in the new level class.